-• What Is an Individual Number ("My Number") Card?
+● What Is an Individual Number ("My Number") Card?

 - This is an IC card with an ID photo.
-It has your name and address on the front, and individual number written on the back. - Electronic certificates for personal public identification services are included in an IC chip as standard equipment.
+It has your name and address on the front, and individual number written on the back. - Note: For infants under 1 year of age, the individual cards do not have facial photos. - Electronic certificates for personal public identification services are included in an IC chip as standard equipment.
 These can be used when logging in at a Mynaportal or using convenience store certificate-issuing services. - Although there is no handling fee for your first individual number card, there is a handling fee of ¥800 for a reissue, and an additional fee of ¥200 for reissuing electronic certificates. - If there is a change in information such as your name or address, please file a notification at the City Office service counter within fourteen days.
 If you have extended your visa period of stay at the